 Driving to Wanaka, we stopped for a brief walk through historical Cromwell before reaching Lake Wanaka to take the day hike up Roy’s Peak.
 Relaxation and celebratory pizza followed!

 A relaxed recovery day was spent driving up Lake Hawea, visiting Puzzling World for its imaginative illusions and maze, and chilling at Cinema Paradiso.

 Day 8 – Wanaka to Aoraki/Mount Cook Village

 A drive through Lindis Pass and up past Lake Pukaki until we reach Aoraki/Mount Cook National Park in the pouring rain.
 An afternoon of Netflix and boardgames was a fun change from sightseeing!

 Day 9 – Aoraki/Mount Cook Village to Tekapo

 Morning hikes took up to the Red Tarns, a short walk from Aoraki/Mount Cook Village, and later the Hooker Valley Track leading up to the might mountains and glacial lakes.
 Reaching Lake Tekapo in the afternoon we spent the evening stargazing at Mt John Observatory and basking in the chilly but stunningly starry night sky.

 A final day of driving back to Christchurch cutting across the country to reach the east coast once more.
 A brief stop in Geraldine to enjoy the delicious samples of Barkers jams and chutneys – the home of delicious conserves!

-And there we have our guide to planning a South Island road trip in New Zealand!
-Share your road trip tips and planning, and tell a story of your New Zealand trip!
+And there we have our guide to planning a South Island New Zealand road trip!
+Share your country driving tips and plans, and tell a story of your New Zealand road trip!